-This course is a general survey of the basic structure of the peripheral and autonomic nervous systems, sensory receptors and special sense organs, the endocrine system, the cardiovascular system, the lymphatic system, the respiratory system, the digestive system, the urinary system, the reproductive system, human embryonic development, and metabolism.
-Prerequisites: BIO 230 and admission into the Community College of Allegheny County nursing program.
+A general survey of the basic structure of the peripheral and autonomic nervous systems, sensory receptors and special sense organs, the endocrine system, the cardiovascular system, the lymphatic system, the respiratory system, the digestive system, the urinary system, the reproductive system, human embryonic development, and metabolism.
 Three lecture-hours and three laboratory-hours weekly.
-(4 crs.)
-Fall and spring.

 BIO305 - Comparative Vertebrate Anatomy

 A comparative study of the vertebrate organs and organ systems of animals in the phylum chordata, this course places emphasis on evolutionary changes.
 Prerequisites: BIO 120 and BIO 215.
 Three lecture-hours and three laboratory-hours weekly.
 (4 crs.)
 Fall odd years

 A basic study of the structure of the human body, this course includes discussion of the 11 fundamental systems.
 Each system is described in terms of its gross anatomy, with some discussion of histology and physiology where appropriate.
 Three lecture-hours and three laboratory-hours weekly.

 A detailed study of the form and function of the various cell and tissue types found in higher plants, along with a survey of how scientific knowledge of plant anatomy is applied within a diverse range of fields, including: ecology, forensic science, archeology, climatology, the arts, and engineering.

 BIO325 - Animal Histology